lecaillon/Evolve/README.md

 - **separator**: configurable, default: **__** (two underscores)
 - **description**: words separated by underscores
 - **suffix**: configurable, default: **.sql**
-5. Next time you build your project, Evolve will start and run your migration script automatically.
+5. Next time you build your project, Evolve will start and run your migration scripts automatically.

 Please refer to the wiki pages for a complete documentation on how to master Evolve.